NEWS

 Two workers in a heated discussion.
 (Representative Image Source: Getty Images | Photo by AndreyPopov)

 The male waiter was new, and the fact that the customer behaved so rudely with him despite being from the same industry made it even worse.
+"I remember he was shaking a bit and he was afraid it would get him in trouble or that he would lose his job," Sara described.
 But guess what?
 Rude behavior from customers is something servers experience more often than not.
 In fact, over three-fifths of restaurant employees report experiencing disrespect from customers.
 Moreover, almost 50% said they have endured it from managers, according to the Snagajob-Black Box Intelligence survey.
 This means the servers aren't only treated badly by the customers but also by their management.
+Sara said the staff made a point of reassuring the waiter afterward.
+"Everyone kept telling the new guy that he did NOT mess up and that he was doing exactly what he should on his first shift alone," she said.

 Source: Reddit | u/Techn0ght